SuperCallAI/Coding-Challenge/README.md

 Your task is to build a drag-and-drop state-based LLM builder where users can visually create AI agents with different conversational states.
 The system will allow users to define a global prompt, configure state-specific prompts, and define edges (transitions) between states.

+Let me explain it in stupid simple terms.
+Imagine you are creating an AI, and the prompt is created by gluing together 2 smaller prompts.
+The "global prompt", and the "state prompt".
+Now, the global prompt is always the same.
+The state prompt is going to change depending on what "state" the AI is in.
+So you could imagine this flow:
+`Introduction -> Make Sale (convince customer to buy) -> Collect Address -> Finalize Sale` In these states is the following:
+- `Introduction: The goal of this state is to say hi to the customer and ask how their day is going`
+- `Make Sale: The goal of this state is to convince the customer to buy something (shoes or something)`
+- `Collect Address: The goal of this state is to collect the customers address so we can ship them the product`
+- `Finalize Sale: The goal of this state is to thank the customer for their order and tell them itll be there within 5-10 days`

+Now, there are "edges" between these states.
+For example, we do not transition between the "make sale" state to the "collect address" state if the customer does not want to buy.
+So we stay in a state until the "Edge condition is met".
+In this situation, we might have the following edge conditions:
+`Introduction -> Make Sale: Transition immediately after the customer tells you how their day is` `Make sale -> Collect address: Transition when the customer agrees to purchasing the product.` `Collect address -> Finalize Sale: Transition after the customer provides their full address (every required piece)`

 The app should also feature a Test Mode where users can interact with their agent and see real-time state transitions.

 ### Features